an-k45/Android-Game-App/README.md

 ## Built With

-- [Android Studio](https://developer.android.com/studio/) - The framework through which the whole project was built
+- [Android Studio](https://developer.android.com/studio/) - The framework through which the whole project was built.

 ## Authors